luismiguelcasadodiaz/inception/README.md

 ### Alpine config
 I have chosen Alpine Linux due to its small size.
+We have 35 GB in two folders in 42.
+One folder in our login with 5 GB.
+30 GB in a shared disk where, from time to time, the administrator frees the space of big users....

+Also, because I know myself and I know that I will made many mistakes requiring rebooting the virtual machine.
+I did not want getting older watching rebooting screens.
+You know what i mean....

 There is a version optimized for virtual systems.
 Alpine virtual with 66 MB. [alpine-virt-3.21.3-x86_64.iso](https://dl-cdn.alpinelinux.org/alpine/v3.21/releases/x86_64/alpine-virt-3.21.3-x86_64.iso)

 It is a version designed to run in memory.
 You need to pay some attention to executing the script `alpine-setup` and ensure you define a [sys] filesystem and format default partitions to create a persistent configuration that exists next boot.